Hecke operators and analytic Langlands correspondence for curves over local fields: General case

-Thus, the only statement that remains to be proved is Conjecture \ref{eqHG}.
-It can be derived from the Hecke eigensheaf property (established in \cite{BD} and recalled in Section \ref{HeckeGen}) by an argument analogous to the one we used in the proof of Theorem \ref{mainthm} in Section \ref{derive} in the case of $PGL_n$.
+We expect that Conjecture \ref{eqHG} can be derived from the Hecke eigensheaf property (established in \cite{BD} and recalled in Section \ref{HeckeGen}) by an argument analogous to the one we used in the proof of Theorem \ref{mainthm} in Section \ref{derive} in the case of $PGL_n$.
 However, because the morphism $\ol{q}_2 \times \ol{q}_3$ is not smooth in the general case (in the sense of algebraic geometry), deriving Conjecture \ref{eqHG} from this result requires additional care.
 We leave the details to a follow-up paper.